cjones234gh/modterm/README.md

 # Known Issues

-* Running different TUI apps often requires running `reset` before launch in git-bash, WSL, and Powershell environments for correct rendering, for now.
+* If you run into display issues with TUI apps in git-bash, WSL, Powershell, run 'reset'.